ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 ---

-### Task 5: Configure Apache Virtual Hosts
+### Task 5A: Configure Apache Virtual Hosts

-Now that your domain name is working, configure an appropriate virtual host in Apache on each system.
-In general, you can follow Step 5 of the guide linked below, but replace `example.com` with your server's full domain name, such as `cis527frontend.cis527.me` or `cis527backend.cis527.me` in the example from Task 4.
+Now that your domain name is working, configure an appropriate virtual host in Apache on **BACKEND**.
+In general, you can follow Step 5 of the guide linked below, but replace `example.com` with your server's full domain name, such as `cis527charlie.cis527.me` in the example from Task 4.
 You'll also need to copy the sample HTML file from Task 3 to the appropriate directory as configured in your virtual host.
 Make sure you disable the default site configuration when you enable the new site.

-Finally, you can test your virtual host configuration using the same URLs given in Task 4 above.
+Finally, you can test your virtual host configuration using the same URL given in Task 4 above.

 #### Resources